Can We Keep the Sabbath Any Day of the Week?

 If Jesus wanted them to worship on a different day, He would have told them before He died.
 Then they could have embalmed Him instead of waiting till Sunday.

-Neither did the apostles change the day of worship after Jesus ascended into heaven.
+The apostles didn’t change the day of worship after Jesus ascended into heaven, either.
 The book of Acts is filled with numerous examples of the apostle Paul going into the synagogue on the Sabbath (Acts 13:14; 18:4).

 It even tells us that on the Sabbath, “Paul, as his custom was, went in to [the synagogue]” (Acts 17:1-2, NKJV, emphasis added).

-Paul was an ex-Pharisee, and would have spent his entire life going to the synagogue on Sabbath.
-If the day of the Sabbath had been changed, it wouldn’t have been his custom anymore; it would have been a new practice.
+Paul, who had been a Pharisee, had up to this point spent his entire life going to the synagogue on Sabbath.
+If the day of the Sabbath had been changed, it wouldn’t have been his custom; it would have been a new practice.

-Evidence in Scripture repeatedly points to the Sabbath being the seventh day of the week, our modern Saturday.
-So, does it really matter whether we keep this day or another?
+Scripture repeatedly points to the Sabbath being the seventh day of the week, our modern Saturday.
+But does it really matter whether we keep this day or another?

 Does it matter what day we keep the Sabbath?

 As we can see from the points above, God cares about what day we keep the Sabbath.
-He created it for our benefit, so He would know the best way to celebrate it.
+He created it for our benefit—for our rest, reflection, and celebration of our God and what He made for us.
+So it makes sense that the way we honor His day would matter to Him.

 Think of it this way:

-The only result you’ll get is a messed-up phone that doesn’t work the way it was intended—and perhaps not at all.
+The only result is a messed-up phone that doesn’t work the way it was intended—and perhaps not at all.

-The same with Sabbath.
-God created it to be on the seventh day, the last day of the week.
-This day, we can rest and recharge, so we’re ready for another week.
-If we pick other days of the week, we’re trying to mess with the hardware of Sabbath when we don’t understand how it works.
+The same with the Sabbath.
+God created it to be on the seventh day, the last day of the week, as a temple of time where we can truly connect with our Creator and rest for the coming week.
+If we pick other days of the week, we’re trying to mess with the hardware of Sabbath without regarding how it’s intended to work.

 Sabbath can’t benefit us in the best way if we’re not enjoying it the way God intended.